 Islander Scholars will also participate in a three-day academy where they will learn leadership skills and have a once-in-a-lifetime experience of reflection and fellowship.
 Islander Scholars will become part of a network of like-minded students and mentors from across Hawaiʻi, who can help guide and support them in their life journeys.

 ▶︎ What will happen in the three-day Islander Scholars Academy?

 Islander Scholars will build connections with one another and deepen their understanding of themselves and their communities through hands-on activities working on the ʻāina, skill-building practices, individual reflection, team building exercises, and facilitated discussions.
 They will gain access to mentors, peers, kūpuna, and cultural practitioners who can help plan for and guide them through their senior year and post-high school plans.
 They will also be joined by Islander Scholars from previous years.

 ▶︎ What is the selection process?

 Principals have sole discretion in selecting an Islander Scholar based on the criteria laid out by Nā Hopena Aʻo or HĀ.
 In the past, principals have employed various processes, including delegating the responsibility to teachers and counselors, creating selection committees, having students submit essays, and involving community leaders.
-At the end of your process, we ask that you simply submit your choice for Islander Scholar by February 28, 2018 on this form.
+At the end of your process, we ask that you simply submit your choice for Islander Scholar at a date to be determined.

 ▶︎ How do I know if s/he demonstrates HĀ?